This post may contain affiliate links. Read the full disclosure here.

 Here are some easy tips for recycling in your household:

-2) Build or create a recycling center to correctly sort your recyclables.
-The Family Handy Man has instructions to build an awesome one your garage, you can buy these bins from Ikea, or use trash bins like this!
+- Build or create a recycling center to correctly sort your recyclables.
+The Family Handy Man has instructions to build an awesome one in your garage.

-3) When away from home, always looks for a recycling bin instead of just throwing everything the trash.
+- When away from home, always looks for a recycling bin instead of just throwing everything in the trash.

 5. Stop using paper products or limit your use of them.